torqueJY32/spring23-nodebb-team-florida/UserGuide.md

 In test/posts.js, we are testing whether the endorse button will endorse a post that has not been endorsed yet and whther the endorse button will unendorse a post that is already endorsed.
 This is tested through two different functions with the labels " should endorse a post" and "should unendorse a post."

 These two tests are sufficient because these are the two possible things that the endorse button can accomplish.
-The functions just check whether the hasEndorsed constant is true or false in order to determine whether the post has been endorsed or not.
+The functions just check whether the hasEndorsed constant is true or false in order to determine whether the post has been endorsed or not